 - On 13 October 2017, European Commission decided to add DMF and two other aprotic solvents (NMP and DMAC) to the PACT –RMOA list.
 At this stage, the BDO SG believes that the results of this RMOA will be discussed at the ECHA RIME meeting in February 2018.

 - Neither the EU Parliament nor the EU Council submitted an objection to the NMP restriction proposal made by the European Commission.
 The deadline to object was on 27 January 2018.
 Therefore the Commission restriction proposal will automatically become law.
 On 19 April,the European Commission published the legislative text on restriction for NMP.

-- ECHA is currently developing a guideline for NMP users, aiming at giving practical advice on how the risk for workers can be adequately controlled and monitored.
-To develop this guideline, ECHA has organized a public consultation and a workshop with selected industry representatives.
-The BDO Sector Group and Petrochemicals Europe as umbrella association hosting NMP producers and several users´ groups are involved and are fully supporting this initiative.
-The ECHA NMP guidance document is expected to be available by the end of June 2019, providing NMP users still sufficient time to check if measures taken in their company are in line with this guidance.
+- ECHA has developed guidelines for NMP users, aiming at giving practical advice on how the risk for workers can be adequately controlled and monitored.
+To develop this guideline, ECHA organised a public consultation and a workshop with selected industry representatives.
+The BDO Sector Group and Petrochemicals Europe as umbrella association hosting NMP producers and several users´ groups were involved and fully supportive of this initiative.
+On 1 July, the NMP guidelines were endorsed by CARACAL, an expert group which advises the European Commission and ECHA on questions related to REACH and CLP.
+The guidelines are available HERE.

 - Protection of workers against occupational health risks is one of the priorities of the European Commission and there are concerns that professional users such as car repair shops or cleaning companies lack the necessary expertise to implement the restriction proposal.
 Therefore, NMP producers have decided to exclude professional use of NMP from their MSDS and the REACH dossier.